Online Degrees Texas Tech

 Texas Tech University reviews applications to the program on an ongoing basis.
 If you select TTU as your home/degree-granting institution, you must take the following steps to be admitted:

 - Apply for admission to the Texas Tech Graduate School.
 For information on how to apply online, visit TTU Graduate Admissions.

-- Contact the FCSE Graduate Adviser (email@example.com) to determine additional application materials that may be required by the department.
+- Contact the FCSE Graduate Advisor (email@example.com) to determine additional application materials that may be required by the department.

-- Work with the FCSE Graduate Adviser to develop a certification plan and program of
+- Work with the FCSE Graduate Advisor to develop a certification plan and program of

 study.
 If you wish to be certified in a state other than Texas, this will require